 Q: How often do cadets meet?

 A: Cadets meet once a week on Wednesday evenings from September until June.
 We also have an optional range practice on Thursday nights for those who wish to be a member of the marksmanship team, or if they just want to learn the skills.

 Q: Will my child have to join the military after being a cadet?

-A: While there is a focus on military skills such as drill, marksmanship, and outdoor survival, cadets are NOT a part of Canada's Armed Forces nor are they forced to join the military when they are older.
-As it is funded by the CAF and led by Reserve Force members, the cadet program simply provides adventurous activities and knowledge of Canada's Armed Forces.
+A: While there is a focus on military skills such as drill, marksmanship, and outdoor survival, cadets are NOT a part of the Canadian Armed Forces nor are they required to join the military when they are older.
+As it is funded by the CAF and led by Reserve Force members, the cadet program simply provides adventurous activities and knowledge of the Canadian Armed Forces.